jphaugla/crdb-terraform-ansible/README.md

 * Molt replicator is no longer used for 2 region/DC deployments of CockroachDB but is part of zero downtime migration with molt
 * 2 region/DC deployments of CockroachDB use Logical Data Replication or Physical Cluster Replication [see below](#two-datacenter-solutions)
 * This github enables but does not fully automate migration and replication from PostgreSQL to CockroachDB
-  * On AWS, an S3 bucket is created to enable the migration
+  * A cloud storage bucket is created on each of the three cloud providers
   * Scripts are created on the application node with the correct connection strings for an AWS deployment
-  * On Azure, an Azure Block Storage bucket is created
+    * Eventually, these scripts will be customized for each cloud provider
 ### Running molt-replicator
-To run molt-replicator (NOTE: currently this only works when deploying on AWS but won't fail ansible parts on GCP or Azure)
+To run molt-replicator
 * Turn on the processing for molt-replicator with the terraform variable *setup_migration* in [main.tf](https://github.com/jphaugla/crdb-terraform-ansible/blob/main/terraform-aws/region1/main.tf)
+* The loading of the postgres employee sample database may be turned off as it is time consuming.
+Enable *install_employee sample* in [vars/main.tf](ansible/roles/replicator-molt/vars/main.yml)
 * Use the scripts created on the application node in /home/ec2-user/
 NOTE:  for each of these scripts, I have linked the ansible template (j2) or  file that is used to create this shell script.
 Hope this helps with understanding for the reader.
   * Login to application node